 The process of selecting the best sprayer for killing weeds is no different than the selection process you would go through for picking out one for spraying insecticides.

 Remember when applying herbicides, high pressure is not required.
-High pressure can atomize the spray allowing it to drift in the wind.
-Otherwise, it basically comes down to your needs.
+You just want to get the active ingredient on the weed.
+High pressure can atomize the spray solution allowing it to drift in the wind.
+Otherwise, it comes down to your needs.

 For most homeowners, a simple 1-gallon tank sprayer made of “plastic” will serve their needs for small applications around the house.